geomagpy/magpy/README.md

         data = read(r'c:\path\to\file\myfile.min')

 Pathnames are related to your operating system.
-In this guide we will assume a Linux system.
+Hereinafter we will assume a Linux system in this guide.
 Files that are read in are uploaded to the memory and each data column (or piece of header information) is assigned to an internal variable (key).
 To get a quick overview of the assigned keys in any given stream (`data`) you can use the following method:

         print(data._get_key_headers() )

-### 3.2 Writing

-After loading data from a file, we can save the data in the standard IAGA02 and IMAGCDF formats with the following commands.

-To create an IAGA-02 format file, use:

-        data.write(r'/path/to/diretory/',format_type='IAGA')

-To create an [INTERMAGNET] CDF (ImagCDF) file:

-        data.write(r'/path/to/diretory/',format_type='IMAGCDF')

-The filename will be created automatically according to the defined format.
-By default, daily files are created and the date is added to the filename in-between the optional parameters `filenamebegins` and `filenameends`.
-If `filenameends` is missing, `.txt` is used as default.

-To get an overview about possible write options use:

-        help(DataStream().write)

-### 3.3 Other possibilities for reading files
+### 3.2 Other possibilities for reading files

 To read all local files ending with .min within a directory (creates a single stream of all data):